-Pas de Deux Free Test 1 = 1\- scoresheet
+Pas de Deux Free Test Artistic Summary

-СоН 20 % Consideration of the Horse Consideration of the Horse Selection of elements and sequences to be in Harmony with the Horse based on weight, composition, balance and contact/liaison.
+Test 1 Test 2-2 Test 2-3

+CoH - Consideration of f the Horse

+- 20% 20% 20%

+CoH quences to be in Harmony wit osition, balance, and contact/li

 Exercises not overloading the Horse.

-0011 // Variety of Exercises C1 25 % STRUCTURE A ratio between static and dynamic exercises.
-Selection of combinations Selection of exercises, positions and transitions from different structure groups.
-Variety of Position C2 20 % STRU Variety in the position of exercises in relation to the Horse and in the direction of the movements.
-Balanced use of space; use of all areas of the Horse's back and neck.
-Fairly even participation in roles and artistic involvement. АРНУ Unity of Composition Smooth transitions and movements demonstrating flow, control, and connection.
-Elements, sequences, transitions, positions, direction, and combinations of exercises demonstrating freedom of movement.
-Avoidance of an empty Horse C3 20% СНОКЕОGRAPHY Music Interpretation / Body Language / Expression Deep engagement to a fully developed musical concept.
-Captivating Interpretation of music.
-High variety of expression in answer to different and changing musical elements.
-Complexity of body language and multi-directional gestures and moves.
-C4 15 %
+C1 Variety of Exercises S

+25% 20% 10%

+Structure between static and dynamic ex lection of exercises, positions, structure groups.

+pt C2 Variety of Position, Space and Participation n

+Ē 20% 10% 10%

+Ň Variety in the position of exercises in relation to the Horse and in the direction of the movements

+Balanced use of spa ace; use of all areas of the Ho rse's back and neck

+F airly even participation in role S

+C3 Unity of Composition on & Complexity

+20% 25% 30%

+Smooth transitions and movements demonstrating flow, control, and connection.

+کے ا Elements, sequences, transitions, positions, direction, and combinations of exercises demonstrating freedom of movement.

+ap no complexity necessary demonstrating complexity

+Choreography Avoidance of an empty Horse.

+Le l C4 Music Interpretation on / Expression / Artis tic Involvement

+ਿੰਸ 15% 25% 30%

+U U Deep engagement to a fully developed musical concept

+Ca aptivating Interpretation of mu sic

+n in answer to different and ch

+Complexity of body l anguage and multi-directional gestures and moves

+Fairly even participation in artistic involvement.